Bronchoscopy

 Rare complications associated with the use of topical anaesthesia during bronchoscopy include voice box or airway spasms, seizures, and cardiac arrhythmias (abnormal heart rhythms).

-Heart attack and lung collapse are extremely rare but potentially fatal, complications of the procedure.
+Heart attack and lung collapse are infrequent but potentially fatal complications of the procedure.

 If air collects around your lung during the procedure, your physician can remove it using a chest tube.